zhicongg13/Sales_Data_Analysis/README.md

    - How many customers are generating profits or losses?
    - Are there any customers who qualify as regular customers by placing at least 100 orders in the store, and if so, are they profitable for the business?

-Super Store Dataset obtained from: https://www.kaggle.com/datasets/laibaanwer/superstore-sales-dataset
+Super Store Dataset downloaded from: https://www.kaggle.com/datasets/laibaanwer/superstore-sales-dataset